Virtual-Watcher/SOC-Analyst-Walkthrough/Part 5 - Triggering YARA Scans.md

 # Part 5 - Triggering YARA Scans

-Note: While this section is my Part 5, in the blog series this section actually mostly covers Part 6.
+Note: While this section is my Part 5, in the blog series this section mostly covers Part 6.
 Though, I will provide the link for Part 5 of the blog series below as it is a useful resource in learning how to tune false positives with your detection rules.

 Addtionally, to follow along with this section, it is important to have at least completed Part 1 and 2 of my walkthrough or the blog equivalent.